Quarter glass: Designs

-Many early closed cars, such as the 1933 Pontiac Economy Eight had front and rear vent windows called "ventiplanes" and were installed on all GM products that year.
+Many early closed cars, such as the 1933 Pontiac Economy Eight had front and rear vent windows called "ventipanes" and were installed on all GM products that year.
 It has hinges and a latch, so it can be opened for additional ventilation.
-1933 was the first year all GM vehicles were installed with optional vent windows which were initially called "No Draft Individually Controlled Ventilation" later renamed "Ventiplanes" which the patent application was filed on 28 Nov.
+1933 was the first year all GM vehicles were installed with optional vent windows which were initially called "No Draft Individually Controlled Ventilation" later renamed "Ventipanes" which the patent application was filed on 28 Nov.
 1932.
 It was assigned to the Ternstedt Manufacturing Company, a GM subsidiary that manufactured components for Fisher Body.

 Most vehicles since the 1960s have removed this feature for cleaner styling known as "ventless" windows.
 Some automakers continued to offer vent windows with the American Motors made AMC Pacer having optional front vent windows for increased flow-through ventilation.
 Although the front venting windows "provide unmatched ventilation, air turbulence and leakage outweigh the benefits".
 As automobile air conditioning became more popular, front window vents disappeared by the 1980s.

-Some vehicles also have glass that rolls down like a regular window or have hinged opening vent quarter windows for rear seat passengers.
-During the 1980s, the Lincoln Town Car had a version where the vent window would retract into the door separately from the primary side window, so that the vent window would always drop down first and was the last to return after the main window was rolled back up.
+Lincoln vehicles in the late 1970’s and throughout the 1980’s had powered vent windows which retracted into the door, similar to a regular car window, before the main window would retract.

 The Toyota Century had vent windows that would pivot out, and were operated with a dedicated electric switch for the front and a separate vent window in the rear doors.
 This may be a side window between the B-pillar and the C-pillar, and in the case of US minivans between the C and D-pillars (examples include the Chrysler Town and Country power-operated venting glass).